osos11-Git/STM32_RadioLink_SBUS_DMA/README.md

    * Byte[24]: SBUS footer (0x00)
  ```

-Channels data is transferred to the 'CH' variable.
+Channels data is transferred to the `CH` variable.

 Tested with R7FG v1.2 and RC6GS v1.